System Design Space

 Low entry barrier and high readability

-Strong alignment with data and AI
+Strong connection to data and AI

 Key technical ideas